Join live or receive a link to the recording and earn a CE certificate

 Monday, September 23, 2019 @ 5:00 pm - 6:00 pm EDT

 Presented by Eleazar Vasquez, Ph.D., BCBA-D, Associate Professor and Director for the Toni Jennings Exceptional Education Institute, University of Central Florida

 Get a CE Certificate for this edWebinar Learn more

 The purpose of this edWebinar is to discuss the short, mid, and long-term trends and challenges facing the field of education technology and its impacts on inclusion and for students with disabilities including autism.
-We will outline the key trends, important developments, and significant challenges.
+We outline the key trends, important developments, and significant challenges.
 The primary outcome of this presentation is to inform the field and provide stakeholders with a snapshot of the critical issues facing educators.
-In addition, we will provide a series of resources, frameworks, and examples of evidence-based practices and new emerging innovations to incorporate in the classroom.
+In addition, we provide a series of resources, frameworks, and examples of evidence-based practices and new emerging innovations to incorporate in the classroom.